You are currently viewing Learn how prebiotics can help you to detox!

 .

-Grains and seeds sources for fiber
+Grains and Seed Sources for Fiber

-• Whole oats have Beta-glucan fiber and resistant starch that our good bacteria loves.
+• Whole oats have Beta-glucan fiber and resistant starch that our good bacteria love.
 It also helps to lower LDL cholesterol, improves blood sugar control, and reduces your risk of cancer.
 A good amount of fiber can slow your digestion as well as control your hunger by keeping you feeling full.
 It has antioxidant and anti-inflammatory properties.

 .

 • Flaxseeds are 20-40% soluble fiber and 60-80% insoluble fiber so the bacteria get a buffet.
-These fibers promote bowel movement, anti-cancer/antioxidant properties, regulate blood sugar, and reduces the amount of dietary fat we absorb in digestion thus lowering LDL cholesterol.
+These fibers promote bowel movement, anti-cancer/antioxidant properties, regulate blood sugar, and reduce the amount of dietary fat we absorb in digestion thus lowering LDL cholesterol.

 .